Chaminade Julienne High School: Athletics

 Chaminade Julienne's athletic program has been very competitive in city, regional, and state contests since the school's founding.
 The school's mascot is the Eagle, and its colors are blue and green.
 The boys' teams compete in the Greater Catholic League and the girls' teams compete in the Girls' Greater Catholic League.

 Chaminade Julienne High School began playing football in 1927.
-Gerard "Fuzzy" Faust became the head coach in 1933 and would go on to coach 21 seasons (1933-1952, 1956).
-Faust became the winningest coach in school history, with a record of 123-49-10.
 The Eagles rose to dominance in the 1940s and 1950s.
-Over a 20-year span (1940-1959), the "Men of Chaminade" won 16 City League championship and compiled a record of 138-38-9.
+Over a 20-year span (1940-1959), the "Men of Chaminade" won 16 City League championship and compiled a record of 138–38–9.

-In 1966 and 1970, the basketball team, led by coach Jim Turvene, won the large school Division State Championships.
-Forward Dan Gerhard, 1970 team member, earned Ohio Player of the Year honors.
-The 1970 the baseball team, led by coach Rick Wessels, won the large school Division State Championship.
-Center fielder Paul Kurpiel earned Ohio Baseball Player of the Year honors> The 1970 Baseball Team is the only Dayton school to win the large school division baseball State Championship.
+In 1966 and 1970, the basketball team won the large school Division State Championships.
+In 1970 the baseball team won the large school Division State Championship.
+The 1970 Baseball Team is the only Dayton school to win the large school division baseball State Championship.

 In 1982, the Chaminade Julienne men's soccer team brought home the state championship, and the women's volleyball team became a perennial powerhouse, earning multiple district and regional titles for several years.
 In 1991, the men's basketball team was state runner-up.
 Both the cross country and track teams produced championships in 1993 and 1994, and the women's basketball team took CJ to the state tournament in 1998 for the first time in the school's history.
 Returning to state the next year, the women's basketball team brought home the 1999 State Division II championship title.
 The women's team returned to state and won the State Division II Championship again in 2003.
 In 2004 they were Division I State Runner-up and returned in 2005 to win the Division I State Championship.

-In 2002 the football team, led by Coach Jim Place, made history by being the first team from Dayton to win the State Championship (D-II).
+In 2002 the football team was the first team from Dayton to win the State Championship (D-II).
 The girls' basketball team once again captured the state championship title in 2003 and 2005.
 They were also recognized as the number one girls' high school basketball team by USA Today.